UtrechtUniversity/DrRods/docs/index.md

 On our production zones, we have encountered a few isolated cases where some of the replicas of a single data object have a different logical name.
-We will refer to phenomenon as a hardlinked data object, since the data object identifies itself by more than one name, hence has aliases.
+We will refer to this phenomenon as a hardlinked data object, since the data object identifies itself by more than one name (has aliases).

 Hence an "ils" command may show 2 data objects while in fact there is just one.
 In practice, this may lead to unexpected behavior when the